 The Lord's Prayer brings the Great Thanksgiving to a conclusion.
-Prayed here, this familiar and beloved prayer becomes the tableprayer of the congregation.
-Luke 11:1-13; Matthew 6:5-15 received the sacrament and returned to our seats, we celebrate the personal encounter with the prayer, and singrisen Christ through blessing, ing.
+Prayed here, this familiar and beloved prayer becomes the table-prayer of the congregation.
+Luke 11:1-13; Matthew 6:5-15 thy kingdom come, thy will be done, on earth as it is in heaven.